-However, because professional football players in top leagues earn very high salaries (relative to the top bracket thresholds of income and payroll taxes), the average tax rate on football players' earnings is closely approximated by the top marginal tax rate on labor income.
-The top marginal tax rate has the double advantage of being computable and exogenous to the level of earnings.
+Furthermore, the top marginal tax rate has the double advantage of being computable and exogenous to the level of earnings.
 Note that even if we could compute the exact average tax rate for each player, we would still need to instrument this rate by the top marginal earnings tax rate.
-Importantly, to the extent that the actual average tax rate and the top marginal tax rates differ, we will always over-estimate variation in tax rates and therefore under-estimate the size of the elasticity of migration with respect to the tax rate.
-But this bias is likely to be minimal as football salaries are very high relative to the top bracket, especially in the post-Bosman era on which our estimates in section 5 are based.
-Indeed, we have verified that this is true in the case of Italy, where we have access to individual football salaries for the year 2001.
+Importantly, to the extent that the actual average tax rate and the top marginal tax rates differ, we will always over-estimate variation in tax rates and therefore under-estimate the size of the elasticity of migration with respect to the tax rate.19

-The top marginal tax rate is computed including all taxes on labor income: individual income taxes, payroll taxes (social security contributions on both the employee and employer side), and value-added taxes (VAT).
+The top marginal tax rate is computed including all taxes on labor income: individual income taxes, uncapped payroll taxes (social security contributions on both the employee and employer side that do not have an earnings ceiling), and value-added taxes (VAT).
 We have computed such top tax rates on earnings since 1975 in our 14 countries of analysis.
 We provide details on our sources and computations in appendix.